Emulating the logistic map with totalistic cellular automata: One-dimensional cellular automata bifurcation diagrams

 One can see from Fig.~\ref{fig:p} that for small values of $p$ the density is essentially constant, even for the maximum value $a=a_M$.
-Indeed, for a local neighborhood, the system is practically decoupled into almost independent domains, which oscillates in an incoherent way.
+Indeed, for a local neighborhood, the system is practically decoupled into almost independent domains, which oscillate in an incoherent way.
 By increasing $p$ the return map approaches the logistic curve.

-By looking at Fig.~\ref{fig:bifurcp}-(a), although not being capable of appreciating the distribution, it is evident that the range of $x$ already approximates the final one for $p\simeq 0.5$.
+By looking at Fig.~\ref{fig:bifurcp}-(a), it is evident that the range of the density $x$ already approximates the final one for $p\gtrsim 0.6$ (even if there are other structures appearing for larger values of $p$).

+One can directly check the bifurcation diagrams for various values of the rewiring parameter $p$, as shown in Fig.~\ref{fig:bifurcp1}.
+One can see that near $a=a_M$ the location of the main bifurcations are almost already established for $p\gtrsim 0.6$, while, for $a\ll a_M$, the agreement is excellent even for smaller values of $p$.
+Clearly, more details emerge by increasing the lattice size, as shown in Fig.~\ref{fig:bifurcCA1}.

+Finally, one can quantitatively compute the error $E$ by measuring the difference between the value of the density $x'_\text{num}=x(t+1)$ and the value expected by the logistic map of Eq.~\eqref{eq:logistic}, $x'_\text{theor}=ax(t)(1-x(t))$:

+where $S$ is the transient.
+The error $E$ as a function of the rewiring probability $p$ for the quenched case is reported in Fig.~\ref{fig:errorp}, for three values of $R$ and two cases: keeping the parameter $a$ fixed to the maximum value for $R=20$, $a=a_M(20)=3.8$ (Fig.~\ref{fig:errorp}-a), and for $a$ equal to the maximim values $a_M(R)$ for different values of $R$ (Fig.~\ref{fig:errorp}-b).
+In both cases one can see that the error becomes quite small already for $p\simeq 0.6$.

-The ``small world'' transition of Figs.~\ref{fig:p} and \ref{fig:bifurcp} can be interpreted as a synchronization process: the density $x$ can oscillate in a quasi-deterministic way instead of fluctuating around an average value only if the sites in the configuration are coherent.
+The small-world transition of Figs.~\ref{fig:p} and \ref{fig:bifurcp} can be interpreted as a synchronization process: the density $x$ can oscillate in a quasi-deterministic way instead of fluctuating around an average value only if the sites in the configuration are coherent (have similar values for many neighborhoods).
 However, since each site value can only assume values $0$ and $1$, intermediate values of $x$ are possible only if large portions of the configuration take different values.
 So the maximum coherence is for $x$ near zero or one.

-Indeed, for Boolean variables, it is easy to check that their variance can be expressed as $x(1-x)$ ($x$ being the average), again confirming that the smallest values of the variance correspond to extreme values of $x$.